Model Bill: Ethics Legislation for Senior Election Officials

 (C) includes any in-kind contribution of goods or services made for any political campaign, ballot measure campaign, or individual or entity that makes independent expenditures for political campaigns.

-(12) “political campaign” means anyorganized effort to influence the outcome of any local, state, or federalelection, including activities to promote or defeat any candidate or politicalparty.
+(14) “political campaign” means any organized effort to influence the outcome of any local, state, or federal election, including activities to promote or defeat any approved candidate or political party.

-(13) “senior election official”means [enumerate all high-level state and local election administrators that should fall within the scope and coverage of this act], including the chief election official as defined in subsection (4).
+(18) “senior election official” means [enumerate all high-level state and local election administrators that should fall within the scope and coverage of this act], including the chief election official.

 Section 3.
 Prohibited Partisan Activity

-(3) knowingly solicit, accept, or receive indirectly or directly a political contribution from a subordinate;
+(3) knowingly solicit, accept, or receive a political contribution from a subordinate;

-(5) take an active part in political management or in political campaigns with respect to any election over which the senior election official has supervisory authority;
+(4) take an active part in political management or in a political campaign with respect to any election over which the senior election official has supervisory authority;

-(7) use official authority to influence or interfere, or attempt to interfere, with the outcome of any election.
+(6) take any official action to influence or interfere, or attempt to interfere, with the outcome of any election.

-(b) Paragraphs (a)(1), (a)(2), and (a)(5) of this section do not apply to a senior election official with respect to an election for a specific office for which the official or an immediate family member of the senior election official is a candidate if:
+(b) Subsections (a)(2) and (a)(4) of this section do not apply to a senior election official with respect to an election for a specific office for which the official or an immediate family member of the senior election official is an approved candidate.

 (c) A senior election official may not engage in any partisan political activity, including for their own campaign: